BellSeat/Homework3/README.md

 ## 2.The various states that you must consider for your app, why you must consider it, and what must happen in each state.

+1. Foreground Active State: in this state, iOS would configure user UI and prepare to interact with user.
+The user profile and usersetting should be currect download and rendering in app.
+If there is not network or inaccurate user data, foreground should presnt error message till every data prepared

+2. Foreground Inactive: There are two ways to turning into foreground inactive, from unattached and from froground active.
+Even in diagram, first type forground inactive look like parallel to background state but it still waiting the response from background.
+If foreground active move into forground inactive, our game should suddenly update user current data to server with `.onDisappear`, and when user awake our game, the `.onAppear` will compare user local user setting data with server-side user data.
+If same, do nothing, else down user data.
+"Server first rule"